Your News to Know – July 2, 2014

 In a recent article on Forbes, Keith Weiner argues that in the face of economic decline and currency devaluation, the necessity for the gold standard has never been greater.
 While some notable figures in the past, such as John Maynard Keynes and Milton Friedman, have criticized the gold standard modern reality has proven these economists wrong.
 The failure of paper money has accelerated a series of crises, each worse than the previous.
 Warner notes that central banking is simply central planning applied to money and credit, whereas the gold standard is a free market in money.

 A standing criticism of the gold standard is that the U.S. doesn’t have enough gold to back the dollar.
 However, the 19th Century gold standard functioned with just a few hundred tons of the metal in London, a tiny fraction of what our government has today.
 Plus, if the market is allowed to set the value of gold, no specific quantity is necessary.
-A gold standard simply forces the government to be disciplined with spending and prevent a deficit.forbes, gold, inflation, keith weiner, mining.com, us dollar
+A gold standard simply forces the government to be disciplined with spending and prevent a deficit.Featured, forbes, gold, inflation, keith weiner, mining.com, us dollar